March 1, 1997 — Portland, ME

 Fender Deluxe Reverb — exact modifications

-The precise modifications made to Trey's Fender Deluxe Reverb by Safe Harbor Amplifiers have not been fully documented.
-The nature and extent of the circuit work is based on partial information.
+The full details of the modifications made to Trey's Fender Deluxe Reverb by Bill Carruth and Brian Brown have not been completely documented.
+The nature and extent of all circuit changes beyond what is listed in the modifications section remain partially confirmed.

 -